Ame-no-Tajikarao: Mythological description

-During the Tenson kōrin, Amaterasu had Omoikane, Ame-no-tajikarao, and Ama-no-iwato-wake-no-kami accompany the Imperial Regalia of Japan when it went to the Ise province to be enshrined at Ise Grand Shrine.
+During the Tenson Kōrin, Amaterasu had Omoikane, Tajikarao, and Ame no Iwatowake accompany the Imperial Regalia of Japan when it went to the Ise province to be enshrined at Ise Grand Shrine.

+According to the genealogy of the Inbe clan cited in the Yamato Shiryō, Ame no Tajikarao was the son of Omoikane as well as a distant ancestor of the Achi clan.

-In the genealogy of Mochizuki (望月氏) clan, he is the grandson of deity Kamimusubi (神産巣日) and the ancestor of a clan of the ancient kingdom of Ki-no-kuni-miyatsuko (紀国造), which is modern-day Wakayama Prefecture, which in the Shinsen Shōjiroku (新撰姓氏録, "New Selection and Record of Hereditary Titles and Family Names").
+According to the genealogy of the Mochizuki clan, he was also the grandson of the primordial goddess Kamimusubi and the ancestor of a clan of the ancient kingdom of Ki no Kuni Miyatsuko.

-However, in another genealogical text, Ame-no-Tajikarao appears to be the child of Ame-Yagokoro-Omoikane-no-mikoto (天八意思兼命 - another name of the deity Omoikane (思兼 or 思金), which is the honored distant ancestor of the Achinohōri clan.
-Although in relation to this clan, inscribed in another text, the child of the deity Omoikane, Ame-no-Uwaharu-no-mikoto (天表春命), the name of Ame-no-Tajikarao is nowhere to be seen in the genealogy tree.

-His own Shinto priests think he was originally a protector of agriculture (maybe because he brought back sunlight to the world, or maybe because peasants need fitness to work in the fields).
-Strangely, this god is often in association with Sugawara no Michizane, as the god Tenjin.
+He is the father of Ame no Hiwashi who was an ancestor of the Inbe clan of Awa Province.

+At the Togakushi Shrine, there is a legend that says that the cave-door of Ame no Iwato that Ame no Tajikarao threw away actually fell to Earth and became Mount Togakushi.

 Explanation

-The name Ame-no-tajikarao carries the connotation of a male god with extreme and surmounting physical brute strength.
+The name Ame no Tajikarao carries the connotation of a male god with extreme and surmounting physical brute strength.
 The Japanese company, Tachikara, which specializes in sports equipment, is named after the god, because he is "known historically as the 'god of power' in Japanese folklore."

 Shrines

-Ame-no-tajikaro is believed to be a god of sports and physical power, and is enshrined at shrines associated:
+Ame no Tajikaro is believed to be a god of sports and physical power, and is enshrined at shrines associated: